olshevski/compose-safe-args/README.md

 ## What's next

-Unfortunately, Navigation for Compose is very dissapointing.
+Unfortunately, Navigation for Compose is very disappointing.
 This library is just a great example of how complicated and weird the idea of *routes* is.
 There are definitely ways to implement navigation much simpler.

-For now I will provide reasonable support for this library as long as I feel it is helping someone.
+For now, I will provide reasonable support for this library as long as I feel it is helping someone.